SpintroniK/news.exadrums.com/content/news/debian-bullseye.md

 ## What does this mean?

-Well, if you have about 5 MB to spare, it means you can install exadrums from the command line directly.
+Well, if you have about 5 MB to spare, you can install exadrums from the command line directly.
 Here's what you see from a fresh Debian Bullseye install:

 ![image](/images/debian-bullseye/Screenshot_2021-08-15_11-14-02.png)